-27. Segment information
+26. Segment information

 Operating segment information is reported in a manner consistent with the internal reports that are regularly reviewed by the chief operating decision maker in order to make decisions about the allocation of resources to the segment and assess its performance.
-The chief operating decision maker has been identified as director.
+The chief operating decision maker of the Group has been identified as director.

-The Company and its subsidiary are principally engaged in the distribution and installation of furniture, house and garden decoration including related services.
+The Group are principally engaged in the distribution and installation of furniture, house and garden decoration including related services.